Chief Minister of Meghalaya

-The Chief Minister of Meghalaya is the chief executive of the Indian state of Meghalaya.
+The chief minister of Meghalaya is the chief executive of the Indian state of Meghalaya.
 As per the Constitution of India, the governor is a state's de jure head, but de facto executive authority rests with the chief minister.
 Following elections to the Meghalaya Legislative Assembly, the state's governor usually invites the party (or coalition) with a majority of seats to form the government.
-The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
+The governor appoints the chief minister, whose council of ministers is collectively responsible to the assembly.
 Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.

-Since 1970, twelve people have served as Chief Minister of Meghalaya.
+Since 1970, twelve people have served as chief minister of Meghalaya.
 Six of these belonged to the Indian National Congress, including the inaugural officeholder Williamson A. Sangma.
 The current incumbent is Conrad Sangma of the National People's Party since 6 March 2018.

+Prime Ministers of Assam (19351950)

+Under the Government of India Act 1935, a bicameral legislature was set up with a legislative assembly and a legislative council.
+The premier of Assam was the head of the government and leader of the legislative assembly of Assam Province.